-As the bronc bucks, the rider pulls his knees up, rolling his spurs up the horse’s shoulders.
-As the horse descends, the cowboy straightens his legs, returning his spurs over the point of the horse’s shoulders in anticipation of the next jump.
+As the bronc bucks, the rider pulls their knees up, rolling their spurs up the horse’s shoulders.
+As the horse descends, the cowboy straightens their legs, returning their spurs over the point of the horse’s shoulders in anticipation of the next jump.

 Making a qualified ride and earning a money-winning score requires more than just strength.
-A bareback rider is judged on his spurring technique, the degree to which his toes remain turned out while he is spurring and his willingness to take whatever might come during his ride.
+A bareback rider is judged on spurring technique, the degree to which their toes remain turned out while spurring, and willingness to take whatever might come during the ride.

-STEER WRESTLING – The objective of the steer wrestler, who is also known as a “bulldogger,” is to use strength and technique to wrestle a steer to the ground as quickly as possible.
+The steer wrestler, also known as a “bulldogger,” aims to use strength and technique to wrestle a steer to the ground as quickly as possible.

 As with tie-down and team ropers, the bulldogger starts on horseback in a box.
 A breakaway rope barrier is attached to the steer and stretched across the open end of the box.
-The steer gets a head start that is determined by the size of the arena.
-When the steer reaches the advantage point, the barrier is released, and the bulldogger takes off in pursuit.
+The steer gets a head start determined by the arena's size.
+The barrier is released when the steer reaches the advantage point, and the bulldogger takes off in pursuit.
 If the bulldogger breaks the barrier before the steer reaches his head start, a 10-second penalty is assessed.

-A perfect combination of strength, timing and technique are necessary for success in the lightning-quick event of steer wrestling.
-In addition to strength, two other skills critical to success in steer wrestling are timing and balance.
-When the cowboy reaches the steer, he slides down and off the right side of his galloping horse, hooks his right arm around the steer’s right horn, grasps the left horn with his left hand and, using strength and leverage, slows the animal and wrestles it to the ground.
-His work isn’t complete until the steer is on its side with all four feet pointing the same direction.
+A perfect combination of strength, timing, and technique is necessary for success in the lightning-quick event of steer wrestling.
+In addition to strength, timing and balance are other skills critical to success in steer wrestling.
+When the cowboy reaches the steer, he slides down and off the right side of his galloping horse, hooks his right arm around the steer’s right horn, grasps the left horn with his left hand, and, using strength and leverage, slows the animal and wrestles it to the ground.
+His work isn’t complete until the steer is on its side, with all four feet pointing in the same direction.

-TEAM ROPING -Team roping, the only true team event in Pro Rodeo, requires close cooperation and timing between two highly skilled ropers – a header and a heeler – and their horses.
+Team roping, the only true team event in Pro Rodeo, requires close cooperation and timing between two highly skilled ropers – a header and a heeler – and their horses.
 The key to success?
 Hard work and endless practice.
-Team roping partners must perfect their timing, both as a team and with their respective horses.
+Team roping partners must perfect their timing as a team and with their respective horses.

 One end of a breakaway barrier is attached to the steer and stretched across the open end of the header’s box.
 When the steer reaches his advantage point, the barrier is released, and the header takes off in pursuit, with the heeler trailing slightly further behind.
 The ropers are assessed a 10-second penalty if the header breaks the barrier before the steer completes his head start.
 Some rodeos use heeler barriers too.

-SADDLE BRONC RIDING – Saddle bronc riding is rodeo’s classic event, both a complement and contrast to the wilder spectacles of bareback riding and bull riding.
+Saddle bronc riding is the rodeo’s classic event, complementing and contrasting the wilder spectacles of bareback and bull riding.

-One of the similarities shared by saddle bronc and bareback riding is the rule that riders in both events must mark out their horses on the first jump from the chute.
+One of the similarities shared between saddle bronc and bareback riding is the rule that riders in both events must mark out their horses on the first jump from the chute.
 To properly mark out his horse, the saddle bronc rider must have both heels touching the animal above the point of its shoulders when it makes its first jump from the chute.
 If the rider misses his mark, he receives no score.
 While a bareback rider has a rigging to hold onto, the saddle bronc rider has only a thick rein attached to his horse’s halter.
 Using one hand, the cowboy tries to stay securely seated in his saddle.
-If he touches any part of the horse or his own body with his free hand, he is disqualified.
+He is disqualified if he touches any part of the horse or body with his free hand.

-Judges score the horse’s bucking action, the cowboy’s control of the horse and the cowboy’s spurring action.
+Judges score the horse’s bucking action, the cowboy’s control of the horse, and the cowboy’s spurring action.
 While striving to keep his toes turned outward, the rider spurs from the points of the horse’s shoulders to the back of the saddle.
-To score well, the rider must maintain that action throughout the eight-second ride.
+The rider must maintain that action throughout the eight-second ride to score well.
 While the bucking ability of the horse is quite naturally built into the scoring system, a smooth, rhythmic ride is sure to score better than a wild, uncontrolled effort.